Mealman1551/ArchivedDataCodec/README.md

 #### Release flow

-1. Development starts on the `Main` branch
+1. Development starts on the `develop` branch
-2. When code is stable on `Main`, it will me snapshoted to an Aurora (Testing) tag (You need to compile yourself)
+2. When code is stable on `develop`, it will me snapshoted to an Aurora (Testing) tag (You need to compile yourself)
 3. If Aurora is stable it will be ported to a stable build.

 ## Contributing